osmosis-labs/mesh-security/docs/ibc/Staking.md

 they were originally sent.

 If there is a failure sending a Stake / Unstake action, the safest response is to undo the action locally and inform the user.
-We need solid UI here, as suddenly having a staking action disappear with no notification as to why will lead to serious confusion and cries of "bugs", when it was just an invisible, delayed error.
+We need a solid UI here, as suddenly having a staking action disappear with no notification as to why will lead to serious confusion and cries of "bugs", when it was just an invisible, delayed error.

 An alternate approach here is to have some sort of "re-sync" design to re-synchronize the state on the two sides, but I argue this is too fragile in an asynchrnous environment.
-Much care should be taken to ensure that all applications errors are handles well.
+Much care must be taken to ensure that all application errors are handled well.

 ### Error handling

 When staking, create a `Stake` packet, but do not update the user's / validator's state in the `external-staking` contract.
-If an error ack comes back, then the `external-staking` contract should immediately call back to the vault to release the lein for the amount of that packet.
+If an error ack comes back, then the `external-staking` contract should immediately call back to the vault to release the lien for the amount of that packet.
 If a success ack comes back, it should actually apply the staking changes locally.

 Likewise, when unstaking, we first create an `Unstake` packet.
 However, here